PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 17:04:17
+Last updated: 2024-04-02 17:04:51
-Random Quote: So is cheerfulness, or a good temper, the more it is spent, the more remains. - Ralph Waldo Emerson
+Random Quote: When we seek to discover the best in others, we somehow bring out the best in ourselves. - William Arthur Ward